From Novice to FI: 15 Investing Lessons That Transformed My Financial Future

 Paul Clitheroe

-I try not to dwell on the past, but I can’t help wondering where I’d be now if those initial investing years had been as disciplined as my most recent ones.
-I might already be retired!
-But this is my story, and those early stumbles were necessary to get me where I am today—in an incredible position, living a life of gratitude with the love of my life by my side.
+While I try not to dwell on past financial mistakes, I sometimes wonder where I’d be now if those initial investing years had been as focused as my recent ones.
+I might already be retired, traveling the world, or pursuing passion projects!
+But this is my unique journey, and those early stumbles were necessary steps in my evolution.
+They brought me to where I am today—in an incredible position, living a life of gratitude with the love of my life by my side.

 investing lessons from a decade in the market